Action plans critical to improve quality of life, avoid attacks for kids with food allergies in Illinois

 Rules should be established to avoid these and other triggers.
 Additionally, a list of symptoms to watch out for should be included, with emergency contact and emergency response info.
 Caregivers should know how to use emergency and quick-relief medications, such as epinephrine delivery devices.
 These devices can truly be lifesavers if a kid suffers from anaphylactic shock when inadvertently exposed to the problem food.

-Drs.
-Askenazi and Hahn can also prescribe medications such as antihistamines and bronchodilators to manage and relieve the symptoms tied to food allergies.
+Dr. Askenazi also prescribes medications such as antihistamines and bronchodilators to manage and relieve the symptoms tied to food allergies.
 With time, you may find your child’s symptoms are becoming less severe.
 They may even go away.
 In fact, it’s estimated about 80 percent of those kids with milk, soy or wheat allergies will outgrow them by the time they’re 5 years old.

 Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois is here to help you and your child in the here and now.
 To develop that all-important emergency response plan the correct trigger food must be identified.
 You can’t avoid the food until you know for sure what that the offending substance is, and that diagnosis can be made by closely looking at your kids food allergies symptoms, medical history, and by potentially ordering a skin test, blood test, and/or a food challenge.
 To identify the trigger food, such challenges must be performed in a safe and controlled environment.
 To schedule an appointment, call the leading specialist in kids food allergies in Illinois at (847) 888-8802.Back to Food Allergies Page